For Model 5422 firmware downloads, go to the Support & Downloads page.

 Example of Mobile Sports Event Utilizing Dante Technology for On-Air and Support Communications

 Two versions of the Model 5422 are available.
 The Model 5422-01 provides one 32-channel audio engine.
 The Model 5422-02 provides two 32-channel audio engines for a total of 64 input and output channels.
 The size and scope of a specific application will dictate which Model 5422 version is applicable.
-The term "audio engine" was selected to describe a set of audio input, processing, routing, and audio output resources that can be configured to support specific intercom and talent-cuing functions.
-Unlike general-purpose Dante digital matrix devices, the Model 5422 is optimized to allow direct support for these special broadcast and intercommunications applications.
+The term "audio engine" was selected to describe a set of audio input, processing, routing, and output resources that can be configured to support specific intercom and talent-cuing functions.
+Unlike general-purpose Dante digital matrix devices, the Model 5422 is optimized to allow direct support for these special broadcast and general intercom applications.